 Reddit is quite possibly one of the most active and interesting websites you can find.
-It boasts of a huge community of people interested in a variety of topics, and no matter what topic you’re interested in, Reddit probably has a community (aka Subreddit) for it.
+It boasts of a huge community of people interested in a variety of topics, and no matter what topic you’re interested in, Reddit probably has a subreddit for it.
 Plus, with the Android and iOS apps for Reddit, accessing the website on your smartphone is easier than ever.
 However, even though the official Reddit apps aren’t terrible by any means, they do have some issues, including the fact that GIFs usually just don’t play on them.
-So, if you’re looking for an un-official better Reddit client that offers more features and is an overall better experience, here’s our list of the 10 best Reddit apps that you can use:
+So, if you’re looking for an un-official better Reddit client that offers more features and is an overall better experience, here’s our list of the 12 best Reddit apps that you can use in 2020.

 1. Apollo for Reddit